xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 ```

 (3) Run LLaMA 30B in offline setup using Separate Pipelines and observe its decode
 throughput.
-This corresponds to Figure 5(a)'s Simulation - Separate Pipelines in the paper.
+This corresponds to Figure 5(a)'s Simulation - Separate Pipelines (SP) in the paper.
 ```bash
 python step3_simulation.py separate llama30b offline
 ```